MrMilitaryMech/Youtube-Downloader/README.md

 It downloads youtube stuff.
 I made this because I wanted that video with that thing.

-If you down't want to download it because it's just a random EXE, That's completely fine.
+If you don't want to download it because it's just a random EXE, That's completely fine.

 > [!NOTE]
 > Windows only.
 I haven't made it for anything else.